 Encourage Them to Seek Additional Support

 Let your teen know you support them.
 It’s also important they know they also can talk to someone other than you if they need to.
-There may be a close relative or family friend who they feel particularly close to.
+There may be a close relative or family friend to who they feel particularly close.
 It’s ok if it’s not you.
 Sometimes, kids need to confide in someone other than a parent.

 Pay Close Attention

 Another thing you can do is monitor their sleep patterns and other behaviors.
 Make sure your teen is getting a good, restful night’s sleep.
 Additionally, you should manage screen time to avoid difficulty with sleep.
 It is also important to be aware of what your teen is doing online, so keep an eye on social media use and talk to your teen about it often.

 Teen depression is on the rise in recent years.
 The most important thing you can do is to stay engaged with your teen.
 Changes that indicate depression can be subtle.
 When you know your child’s habits and what’s “normal” for them, you’re more likely to pick up on those changes that can signal a problem.
 Whether it’s depression or just that “teenage turbulence,” they’re counting on you to help them get through these stressful years, even if they don’t tell you so.
 If you feel your teenager is depressed, don’t hesitate to get consult with a mental health professional.

 - American Psychiatric Association.
 (2013).
 Diagnostic and Statistical Manual of Mental Disorders.
 Diagnostic And Statistical Manual Of Mental Disorders, Fifth Edition.
 Published. https://doi.org/10.1176/appi.books.9780890425596